rkarn/Machine-Unlearning/README.md

 # Machine Unlearning for Neural Network
+**Because of the paper space constraints, we have put together the comparision with related work and future work sections at the bottom of this page.**

 Machine unlearning typically refers to the process of removing or forgetting information associated with a specific class or subset of data from a machine learning model.
 This can involve forgetting `a type of class entirely`, `removing samples` belonging to a particular class, or adjusting the model's parameters `to reduce the influence of specific classes or samples`.